rathk/1310MDD/README.md

 Full Sail Mobile Device Development Class - Rath Kaikala - Project: Procipe

+SQL Dump file names include the date the dump was created.
+Ensure that you are using the most current SQL dump file, as that will be the one that all of the most up-to-date code is utilizing.

+The most current SQL dump as of 10/12/13 is 'procipe10-12-137-46 PM.sql'.

 Instructions for viewing the API Proof of Concept:

 1. Save the 1310MDD folder into your htdocs folder in MAMP.